Kathan1910/All-Transfer-Learning-Techniques-Image-Classification/README.md

 - Demands computational resources similar to other deep architectures.
 - May not provide significant advantages over other models for some tasks.

-" These transfer learning techniques offer a valuable arsenal of pre-trained deep learning models that significantly expedite the development of robust and accurate solutions for a wide spectrum of machine learning and computer vision tasks."
+- These transfer learning techniques offer a valuable arsenal of pre-trained deep learning models that significantly expedite the development of robust and accurate solutions for a wide spectrum of machine learning and computer vision tasks.